steviss/keycloak-theme-mui/README.md

 ## Commands

-- Run `yarn` in the `neofusion-keycloak-theme` folder
+- Run `yarn` in the `keycloak-mui-theme` folder
 - Run `yarn develop` in the root folder to create the nescessary Docker instances (in case you need a PG Admin instance as well instead of `yarn develop` run `yarn debug`)
-- After running the mentioned commands, please go inside of the `neofusion-keycloak-theme` folder and run `yarn build-theme` (this process might take up to `3 minutes` - takes `90 seconds` after the initial build)
+- After running the mentioned commands, please go inside of the `keycloak-mui-theme` folder and run `yarn build-theme` (this process might take up to `3 minutes` - takes `90 seconds` after the initial build)
 - Please follow the steps under `Assing your theme` (if you are working on the React Theme) and `E-mail test enviroment` (if you are working on custom e-mails).
 Afterwards, visit the `Development enviroment` and `Development cylce` in order to understand what to do next.

 ## Assign your theme